rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 ## 4.211.98 Place of distribution supplied based on address or sign

 <a name="4.211.98.1">4.211.98.1</a> Supply in square brackets the name of the place of distribution using a modern English form of the name, if there is one, when only an address or description of a trade sign appears on the manifestation.
-(Transcribe the address or sign as the name of distributor element ; see X.X) When supplying the place, give a justification in a note on distribution if necessary.
+(Transcribe the address or sign as the name of distributor element ; see [4.213.5.1](/DCRMR/books/ppdm/Name-of-distributor/#4.213.5.1) When supplying the place, give a justification in a note on distribution if necessary (see [4.216.4.3](/DCRMR/books/ppdm/Note-on-distribution-statement/#4.216.4.3)).

 Example: `[Paris]`
 (*Comment:* Imprint reads: “à l’enseigne de l’éléphant,” the trade sign of a Parisian printer)